bmankowski/10xTranslationsFactory/.ai/10xTranslationFactory-documents/3-prd.md

 ## 3. Functional Requirements

-### Text and questions generation
+### Text and questions generation part
+- FR-001: The system must allow users to select their target language from the supported options: English and Spanish.
+- FR-002: The system must allow users to input any topic for text generation in their selected target language.
-- FR-001: The system must generate texts of 100-200 words using appropriate AI APIs (e.g., OpenAI, or potentially others depending on the language), considering the user-selected target language (English or Spanish) and proficiency level (beginner, intermediate, advanced).
+- FR-003: The system must generate texts of 100-200 words using appropriate AI APIs (e.g., OpenAI, or potentially others depending on the language), considering the user-selected target language (English or Spanish) and proficiency level (beginner, intermediate, advanced).
 In the event of API failure, the system should display a clear error message and offer a retry option.
-- FR-002: The system must allow users to select their target language from the supported options: English and Spanish.
-- FR-003: The system must allow users to input any topic for text generation in their selected target language.
 - FR-004: The system must display the generated text clearly on the user interface.
 - FR-005: The system must generate 4 open questions based on each generated text in the same target language (English or Spanish).

+### Questions and Answers with Assessment and Feedback Part
+- FR-006: The system should display text and then maintain session of Questions and Answers in a form of a dialogue
-- FR-006: The system must display one question at a time clearly after the text is presented.
+- FR-007: The system must display one question at a time clearly after the text is presented.

-### Answer System
-- FR-007: The system must provide a text input interface for users to submit an answer to the currently displayed question in the target language (English or Spanish).
+- FR-008: The system provide a text input interface for users to submit an answer to that question as in chat application
-- FR-008: The system must accept and process user-submitted answers in the target language (English or Spanish).
+- FR-009: The system must accept and process user-submitted answers in the target language (English or Spanish).
-- FR-009: The system must maintain the context between the generated text, the current question, and the submitted answer, all within the selected target language (English or Spanish).

-### Assessment and Feedback
 - FR-010: The system must evaluate user answers as correct or incorrect, taking into account the nuances of the target language (English or Spanish).
 - FR-011: The system must provide actionable, clear feedback for incorrect answers, offering specific guidance for user improvement in the target language (English or Spanish).
 - FR-012: The system must present the assessment result for the current question clearly to the user before proceeding to the next question.